 1.2 EQUAL EMPLOYMENT OPPORTUNITY

 As an equal opportunity employer, (Organization Name) does not discriminate in its employment decisions on the basis of race, religion, color, national origin, sex, pregnancy, childbirth and related conditions, lactation status, gender identity, sexual orientation, age, disability, veteran or military status, genetic information, ancestry, natural hair types and hair styles commonly associated with race, head wraps commonly associated with race, culture or religion, or any other protected status as required by law.
-The Company also does not discriminate in its employment decisions on the basis of those individuals who are limited by pregnancy, childbirth and/or related medical decisions.
+The Company also does not discriminate in its employment decisions on the basis of those individuals who have known limitations related to pregnancy, childbirth, and related medical conditions..
 Our management is dedicated to ensuring the fulfillment of this policy with respect to hiring, placement, promotion, transfer, demotion, layoff, termination, recruitment advertising, pay, and other forms of compensation, training, and general treatment during employment, including religious accommodations.

 Any employees with questions or concerns about any type of discrimination in the workplace or other violation of this policy should bring these issues to the attention of their immediate supervisor or Human Resources.
 Employees can raise concerns and make reports without fear of retaliation.
 No employee will be subject to, and the Company prohibits, any form of discipline or retaliation for reporting perceived violations of this policy, pursuing any such claim, or cooperating in any way in the investigation of such claims.
 Any violation of this policy will not be tolerated and will result in appropriate disciplinary action, up to and including termination.